MolSSI-Education/python-package-best-practices/setup.md

 This setup tutorial will walk you through installing the software you will need for this workshop.

 For this workshop, you will need to have Python installed.
-We recommend and assume you will have Python installed using Anaconda, and will be talking about package management using conda and Anaconda (see instructions below).
-You will also need to download workshop materials, and configure git.
+We recommend and assume you will have Python installed using Anaconda, and will be talking about package management using `conda` and Anaconda (see instructions below).
+You will also need to download workshop materials, and configure `git`.

 We will cover the following topics.
 Click on a particular topic to skip to that section.